 I can tell you from first hand experience that if you set aside the time to perform all three of these steps, you will do very well on your exam.

-STEP 3 - in this step we are looking to get as close as we can to SOPEEC exam questions.
-Unfortunately they are not publicly available, however, I would ask take you through an example such as:
+In this step we are looking to get as close as we can to SOPEEC exam question style.
+Unfortunately they are not publicly available, but here is an example exam question.
+Once again, ensure you understand the details.